Proof (rapper)

 DeShaun Dupree Holton (October 2, 1973 – April 11, 2006), known professionally as Proof, was an American rapper from Detroit, Michigan.
 During his career, he was a member of the groups 5 Elementz, Funky Cowboys, Promatic, Goon Sqwad, and D12.
 He was a close childhood friend of rapper Eminem, who also lived in Detroit.
 Proof was often a hype man at Eminem's concerts.

 Early life

-DeShaun Dupree Holton was born to Sharallene "Pepper" Holton, a single mother.
+Holton was born in Detroit, Michigan, to Sharallene "Pepper" Holton, a single mother.
 His father, McKinley Jackson, was a music producer who left to pursue his career prior to Holton's birth.
-DeShaun was close friends with Eminem from a young age.
+Holton was close friends with Eminem from a young age.